-As of December 31, 2020 and 2019, all of our goodwill is included in our Fiber Infrastructure segment.
+As of December 31, 2021 and 2020, all of our goodwill is included in our Fiber Infrastructure segment.
 Goodwill is recognized for the excess of purchase price over the fair value of net assets of businesses acquired.
 Goodwill is reviewed for impairment at least annually.
 In accordance with ASC 350-20, Intangibles-Goodwill and Other, we evaluate goodwill for impairment between annual impairment tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 Unless circumstances otherwise dictate, the annual impairment test is performed in the fourth quarter.
 Application of the goodwill impairment test requires significant judgment, including: the identification of reporting units; assignment of assets and liabilities to reporting units; and assignment of goodwill to reporting units.
-As a result of our 2019 annual goodwill impairment test, we concluded the implied fair value of our Fiber Infrastructure reporting unit was in excess of its carrying value by less than 2%.
+As a result of our 2021 annual goodwill impairment test, we concluded the implied fair value of our Fiber Infrastructure reporting unit approximates its carrying value.

 We estimate the fair value of our reporting units (which are our segments) using a combination of an income approach based on the present value of estimated future cash flows and a market approach based on market data of comparable businesses and acquisition multiples paid in recent transactions.
 We evaluate the appropriateness of each valuation methodology in determining the weighting applied to each methodology in the determination of the concluded fair value.
-If the carrying value of a reporting unit's net assets is less than its fair value, no indication of impairment exists.
-If the carrying amount of the reporting unit is greater than the fair value of the reporting unit, an impairment loss must be recognized for the excess and recorded in the Consolidated Statements of Income not to exceed the carrying value of goodwill.
+If the carrying value of a reporting unit's net assets is less than its fair value, no indication of impairment toss must be recognized for the excess and recorded in the Consolidated Statements of Income (Loss) not to exceed the carrying value of goodwill.

-We performed our goodwill impairment analysis during the fourth quarter of 2020.
-As a result of increased capital expenditure investments in dark fiber and small cell projects and less than anticipated cash flow growth, we concluded that it was more likely than not that the fair value of the Fiber Infrastructure reporting unit, estimated using a combination of the income approach and market approach, is less that its carrying amount.
-Accordingly, we recorded a \$71 million goodwill impairment in the Fiber Infrastructure reporting unit.
-During the years ended December 31, 2019 and 2018, no impairment losses were recognized.
+We performed our goodwill impairment analysis during the fourth quarter of 2021.
+We concluded that the fair value of the Fiber Infrastructure reporting unit, estimated using a combination of the income approach and market approach, approximates its carrying amount.
+Accordingly, we recorded no goodwill impairment in the Fiber Infrastructure reporting unit for the year ended December 31, 2021.
+During the year ended December 31, 2020, we recorded a \$71 million goodwill impairment.
+During the year ended December 31, 2019, no impairment loss was recorded.